 I still didn’t write.

-As the number of students who refused to write was on the rise, I became desperate.
+As the number of students who refused to write rose, I became desperate.
 I began looking for things (worksheets) to keep them busy (quiet).
 My mentor, Tam Hess, invited me to go to a study group to learn about teaching writing.
 I hope I didn’t roll my eyes when she asked me.

 “I know,” Tam said, “but they give us snacks and a free book.
 We’ll have to leave school a little early, but I already cleared it with the principal.
 I’ll drive.”

 “Let’s just check it out,” Tam said.
 “You can sit in an hour meeting for snacks and a free book.”

 Reluctantly, I found myself sitting in a study group with teachers who were gushing about how much they loved teaching students to write and how much their students loved writing.
 I thought they were liars.